 For all-cause mortality, I first fit an unadjusted model including only CRN, then adjusted for age, sex, insurance (private, public, Medicare, other, or none), race (white, Black or African American, Hispanic or Latino, Asian, or other), education (≤ high school, some college, college degree or greater), and diagnoses of other chronic conditions: cancer (all models), diabetes (CVD models only), hypertension (diabetes and CVD models not including hypertension) and CVD (diabetes models only).
 I selected adjustment variables using a directed acyclic graph as those with known or suspected confounding relationship between CRN and mortality (Supplementary Figure 1).39–41 Similarly, to estimate the unadjusted and adjusted association between CRN and disease-specific mortality, I first fit a model including only CRN then, adjusted for all confounders in all-cause mortality models except presence of additional chronic conditions (Supplementary Figure 2).
 Unless otherwise noted, hazard estimates for CRN represent the total, rather than the direct, effect of CRN on mortality, and I present coefficients for confounders as supplementary data because these estimates cannot typically be interpreted as either the direct or total effects of covariates on mortality.42 Among participants with diagnoses of diabetes or CVD who were eligible for linkage to the National Death Index, fewer than 1% were missing data on covariates, and cases with missing data were deleted listwise.

 Additionally, I conducted a sensitivity analysis by stratifying at year of interview (≤ 2010, > 2010) to determine if the change in measurement of CRN in 2010 substantially impacted findings.
 I evaluated models for presence of influential observations and multicollinearity using standardized dfbeta values, and variance inflation factors, respectively, tested for proportional hazards using scaled Schoenfeld residuals,43 and assessed log-linearity of by plotting Martingale residuals against continuous predictors (i.e. age).
 In instances where models did not meet assumptions, I performed further sensitivity analyses to assess the robustness of results against violations: for influential observations, I deleted suspected influential cases and then refit models, for log-linearity, I inspected plots for points at which the log-hazard deviated from linearity and refit models using natural splines at inflection points.
-All analyses were conducted in R, version 3.6.1,44 and RStudio, version 1.2.5019.45 Cox models were performed using the survival package,46 and, to account for the complex sampling methodology of the NHIS, all regressions and descriptive statistics were adjusted for survey design using the survey package.47
+All analyses were conducted in R, version 3.6.1,44 and RStudio, version 1.2.5019.45 Cox models were performed using the survival package,46 and, to account for the complex sampling methodology of the NHIS, all regressions and descriptive statistics were adjusted for survey design using the survey package.47 All code used to conduct analyses is available at https://github.com/sarahVanAlsten/nhis2019, however, note that due to the size of the dataset users will have to download NHIS data directly.

 Results